srijangupta1996/Extractive_Summartization/Necessary Codes/ReadMe.txt

 Please Note: to execute the code properly, you would need to change the file path according to your destination folder.
+I'm working on developing a mechanism to upload the dataset into the repository.